Tun Razak Exchange: Developer

 The master developer of the Tun Razak Exchange development is TRX City Sdn Bhd, a company wholly owned by the Malaysian Ministry of Finance, Inc.

 Location

 Tun Razak Exchange is located in the eastern edge of Kuala Lumpur's central business district, sandwiched between Bukit Bintang, Pudu, Cochrane, Kampung Pandan and Ampang Hilir.
 The Royal Selangor Golf Club is across Jalan Tun Razak, as well as RHB Bank's national headquarters and Zouk KL.

+Kuala Lumpur city skyline as seen from Kampung Pandan, the cluster of buildings to the left is Tun Razak Exchange, with The Exchange 106 tower as its central landmark.

 Transportation

 Public transportation

 Since July 2017, there is the Tun Razak Exchange MRT station, served by the MRT Kajang Line and MRT Putrajaya Line.
-RapidKL bus route T407 (an MRT feeder route) connects the MRT station to Kampung Pandan while the longer route 402 (ordinary route) connects to Maluri, Jalan Ampang, KLCC, Hospital Kuala Lumpur and finally the Titiwangsa bus hub.
+Rapid KL bus route T407 (an MRT feeder route) connects the MRT station to Kampung Pandan while the longer route 402 (ordinary route) connects to Maluri, Jalan Ampang, KLCC, Hospital Kuala Lumpur and finally the Titiwangsa bus hub.

 Car

 The Tun Razak Exchange site is located near the entrance to the SMART Tunnel and adjacent to the junction of Jalan Tun Razak, Jalan Kampung Pandan, as well as the Maju Expressway which connects downtown Kuala Lumpur to Cyberjaya and Putrajaya.
 Tun Razak Exchange is also situated beside an exit of the Setiawangsa-Pantai Expressway (SPE).